Mendenhall Sports Complex

 Strong River played a vital role in Mississippi’s early development, and the area remains a testament to the region’s natural and historical heritage.

-Best photography spots include Merit Water Park’s cascading chutes and D’Lo Water Park’s riverbanks during sunrise or sunset for stunning light effects.
+Best photography spots include Merit Water Park’s cascading chutes and D’Lo Water Park’s riverbanks during sunrise or sunset for striking light effects.

 Follow Leave No Trace principles to protect the natural ecosystems.
 Avoid littering and respect wildlife habitats.